From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 It has a mile-long Blue Flag beach at the foot of forested foothills.
 There are two beach bars by the water which attract a young crowd from the city and surrounding resorts during the day.
 There is a cluster of accommodation behind the beach, and more up on the main road (a short but steep uphill walk).

 Barbati is one of my favourite beaches for swimming in Corfu.
 There’s just something about the way the sea reflects the green mountains and becomes this dazzling emerald colour.
-The pebbles are smooth, flat and white, so unusually comfortable to walk on.
+The pebbles are smooth, flat and white and unusually comfortable to walk on, but the seabed itself is sandy.
 The tavernas along the main road have spectacular vistas, but it might be too busy in the day and too quiet in the evening for some.

 Transfer time: 20 minutes from Corfu Airport.